Daimanu06/QuantiC/README.md

 ## No data found

-This may appen at the first use of the program.
+This may happen at the first use of the program.
 See Setup.
 Check the data folder's structure, it must contain a "icons" folder with png files, and a "quantities" folder with xml files and an "order" text file.

 ## No localized texts